 Cohorts of children;

-There appears no difference in progress regardless of gender, free school meals or children who are LAC.
+There appears no difference in progress regardless of gender, if pupils receive free school meals or children who are LAC.
 This shows that pupils across the school progress at similar rates independent of these differences.

 Subject areas identified as needing further consideration and focus;